Paid Family Leave Claim Process

 The care recipient must complete and sign Part C – Statement of Care Recipient (page 1).
-The care recipient’s medical provider must complete and sign Part D – Physician/Practitioner’s Certificate (page 3), then upload Parts C and D. Review Step 3: Attach Additional Documents for more information.
+The care recipient’s licensed health professional must complete and sign Part D – Physician/Practitioner’s Certificate (page 3), then upload Parts C and D. Review Step 3: Attach Additional Documents for more information.

 Note: It may be necessary to send some documents by U.S. mail even if you select electronic communication.

 To submit a DE 2501F care claim by mail, complete Part A – Statement of Claimant (page 1).
 Have the care recipient complete and sign Part C - Statement of Care Recipient (page 3).
-The care recipient’s medical provider must complete Part D - Physician/Practitioner’s Certification (page 4).
+The care recipient’s licensed health professional must complete Part D - Physician/Practitioner’s Certification (page 4).
 Mail the completed, signed portions of the claim form to the EDD in the envelope provided.

 To file a military assist claim online, you must complete and submit sections one through six of the SDI Online application and submit the supporting documentation.
 Review Step 3: Attach Additional Documents for more information.

 To submit a DE 2501F military assist claim by mail, complete Part A - Statement of Claimant (page 1), Part E – Military Assist Certification (page 5), and Qualifying Event for Leave (page 6) – Documentation.
 Mail the completed, signed claim form and supporting documentation to the EDD in the envelope provided.